 Overview of Online Bachelor's in Counseling Programs

-When deciding where to start, some individuals have found that the most flexible path to a bachelor’s degree is through online educational platforms.
-Online degree programs can be convenient and effective for those with busy schedules, making education more feasible and accessible.
-Below is a list of some of the more than 80 online bachelor's degrees in counseling programs, covering topics such as counseling psychology, substance abuse, and addiction counseling.
+Below is a list of some of the more than 80 online bachelor's degrees in counseling programs, covering topics such as psychology, substance abuse, and addiction counseling.

 Consider a Featured Online Counseling Program

 Bachelor of Science in Psychology

 Choose from General Psychology, Applied Behavior Analysis or Pre-Counseling specializationsLearn More

 Gain skills and knowledge to help transform the lives of people living with autism and other intellectual disabilities.
 Study with confidence in a program that meets the educational requirements for eligibility to take the Board Certified Assistant Behavior Analyst® (BCaBA) examination.
 Applicants must meet additional requirements to qualify.Learn More

 |Southern New Hampshire University (SNHU)

 With our unique programs - from child and adolescent development to forensic psychology - you'll be prepared for a wide variety of careers in case management, research, human resources, youth services and social services.Learn More